 Program Officer, Foundation for a Just Society

 Neish Nicholas McLean

 Executive Director, National Gay and Lesbian Human Rights Commission

 The Project Selection Committee is comprised of 6 members who serve for a two-year term aligned with the call for proposals cycle.
 The Fund Director and the Executive Director of DNC will sit on the Project Selection Committee ex-officio, without a vote.

 A Project Selection Committee has now been formed.
 In building this committee, the ACTIF Advisory Committee ensured that different regions of the world as well as a diversity of identities within the LGBTQ2I community were represented.
 No person can sit on both the Advisory Committee and Selection Committee.
 Project Selection Committee members, and their affiliated organizations, cannot apply for funding during their term.

-The nomination of members considers diversity of identities and experiences, including human rights defenders and people with expertise in similar funding mechanisms.
+The nomination of members considered diversity of identities and experiences, including human rights defenders and people with expertise in similar funding mechanisms.
 The members for the Project Selection Committee have the following list of collective competencies/experience: